An Improved Composition Theorem of a Universal Relation and Most Functions via Effective Restriction: Conclusion and Discussion

 \section{Conclusion and Discussion}

 Here we make some discussion about our results and point out some future directions.
 As mentioned before, our method can be used to obtain a similar result for function bundles.
-That is for most $(m,n)$ function bundles, $\mathsf{CC}(\textnormal{KW}_F)$ is about $m+n-O(\sqrt{m})$, this can be done with a slightly different way of restriction.
+That is for most $(m,n)$ function bundles $F$, $\mathsf{CC}(\textnormal{KW}_F)$ is about $m+n-O(\sqrt{m})$, this can be done with a slightly different way of restriction.
 We also note that our method can be applied to other related conjectures in \cite{DBLP:journals/cc/DinurM18}.
 Take Conjecture 9.4 in \cite{DBLP:journals/cc/DinurM18} as example, Dinur and Meir conjectured given a subset $\mathcal{X} \subseteq \{0, 1\}^{m \times n}$ with density at least $2^{-(m-\tilde{O} (\sqrt{m}))}$, then the restriction of $\textnormal{U}_m \diamond \textnormal{KW}_f$ to $\mathcal{X} \times \mathcal{X}$ has communication complexity at least $\mathsf{CC}(\textnormal{KW}_f)-\tilde{O} (\sqrt{m})$.
-With our method, we can show when choosing $f,\mathcal{X}$ randomly, it is true with high probability.
-But it is not clear whether our method is helpful in the case of $1$-out-of-$k$ problem of KW relation\cite{DBLP:journals/cc/DinurM18}.
-Furthermore, compare to the optimal lower bound in the case of $\tKW_{f}\diamond \operatorname{U}_{n}$, there still is room for improvement, thus the question is can we prove a lower bound for $\textnormal{U}_m \diamond \textnormal{KW}_f$ with poly-logarithmic additive loss.
-It will also be interesting if we can show a lower bound in terms of protocol size like those in \cite{DBLP:journals/siamcomp/GavinskyMWW17,Koroth2018}.
+With our method, we can show that when choosing $f,\mathcal{X}$ randomly, it is true with high probability.
+But it is not clear whether our method is helpful in the case of $1$-out-of-$k$ problem of KW relation \cite{DBLP:journals/cc/DinurM18}.
+Furthermore, comparing to the optimal lower bound in the case of $\tKW_{f}\diamond \operatorname{U}_{n}$, there still is room for improvement, thus the question is can we prove a lower bound for $\textnormal{U}_m \diamond \textnormal{KW}_f$ with poly-logarithmic additive loss.
+We also suspect that our result can be extended to a slightly weaker lower bound in terms of protocol size like those in \cite{DBLP:journals/siamcomp/GavinskyMWW17,Koroth2018}, but we haven't fully verify it.